 For student loans you need to show a student loan letter which:

-- is dated no more than 6 months before the date of application
+- Is dated no more than 6 months before the date of application.

-- confirms the loan is a student loan provided by either the relevant government or a government sponsored student loan company or an academic or educational loans scheme
+- Confirms the loan is a student loan provided by either the relevant government or a government sponsored student loan company or an academic or educational loans scheme.

-- confirms there are no conditions on release of the loan funds other than a successful application to study
+- Confirms there are no conditions on release of the loan funds other than a successful application to study.

-- confirms the amount of the loan
+- Need to confirms the amount of the loan.

-- confirms the loan is for you
+- Confirms the loan is for you.

-- is on official stationery
+- Is on official stationery.

-- confirms the funds will be available to you, or paid directly to the sponsor, before you begin your course
+- Confirms the funds will be available to you, or paid directly to the sponsor, before you begin your course.

 Cash must be in an account that allows you immediate access.